A Couple in a JAM Are Called on to Volunteer across Multiple SDGs

-After a quick internet search and finding VMM International, they contacted our short term volunteering manager, who gave them the options and paperwork to get things moving and also some valuable time to think about it, while she searched for the partner organisation best suited to utilise their professional skills, also fitting with Noel and Eileen’s preference.
-Then being matched with JAM and, with a final decision made and the paperwork dispatched, within five weeks they were on the ground, back in Kenya.
+After a quick internet search and finding VMM International, they contacted our short term volunteering manager, who gave them the options and paperwork to get things moving and also some valuable time to think about it, while she searched for the partner organisation best suited to utilise their professional skills, while also fitting with Noel and Eileen’s preference.
+Then being matched with JAM, and with a final decision made and the paperwork dispatched, within five weeks they were on the ground, back in Kenya.

-JAM’s multiple projects and facilities meant that Noel’s farming background and skills could be utilised on their farm and agricultural community outreach project, while Eileen’s experience as a Yoga and Meditation Teacher, and also providing Yoga Therapy to cancer patients at home, meant that she could offer these to the patients and staff at JAM’s clinic, as well as introducing the concept into local schools.
+JAM’s multiple projects and facilities meant that Noel’s farming background and skills could be utilised on their farm and agricultural community outreach project, while Eileen’s experience as a Yoga and Meditation Teacher, including providing Yoga Therapy to cancer patients at home, meant that she could offer these to the patients and staff at JAM’s clinic, as well as introducing the concept into local schools.
 In addition, Eileen also assisted in the administrative duties of patient admissions, which are well attended and can be quite busy.

 Volunteering with VMM Partner’s HIV/AIDS Health Services

 JAM’s clinic offers HIV testing and counselling services, which are vital in a region where, unfortunately, the HIV/AIDS rate is high.
 The clinic’s maternal health care section offers immunisation for babies and also family planning: again a service that is necessary, as Eileen noted how, most families in the area are still large; averaging five to six children and more.